D1G1T4L3CH0/proton-prefix-manager/README.md

 proton-prefix-manager
 ```

 The GUI lists your installed Steam games and shows details about each prefix.
-You can copy or open the prefix path and follow external links such as SteamDB or ProtonDB.
+You can copy or open the prefix path, run Protontricks or launch `winecfg` for the selected game, and follow external links such as SteamDB or ProtonDB.

 ### Command line interface